A Jewish Princedom in Feudal France: Reign and life

 In 790 the young William replaced the dismissed Chorso as commander and Duke of Toulouse.
 His magnificent physical strength was distinguishing and William probably joined his father Makhir-Theodoric in Charlemagne's campaigns in the East, which left the Septimania area unprotected and weakened by Makhirs dead.
 The new Emir Hisham I. took in 793 the opportunity, declared jihad against the Franks and attacked Girona and Narbonne areas and took large booty.
 William returned home from the eastern front too late to hold the invaders.
 As result, William had to start his father's reconquest of the Hispanic Marches all over.

 William was involved at Charlemagne's court in Frankish foreign policy as an ambassador.
 His knowledge of Hebrew, Arabic and further languages was impressive.
 He was part of the Charlemagnes diplomatic mission to Harun ar-Rashid in Baghdad and Jerusalem 797–803 which secured for Charlemagne the Banner of Jerusalem, a symbolic transfer of the Holy City, for his coronation as emperor in 800 and political alliance for invasion to Spain.
 During the mission was William naturally referred by the Jewish participants by his Hebrew name Isaac.
 Isaac-William brought from his mission presents from Harun ar-Rashid to Charlemagne, including the famous Abul-Abbas.

 After his return from Baghdad William led together with his sons Heribert and Bera the Frank forces at the siege and capture of Barcelona in November 803.
 Zuckerman rejects other dating of the siege and concludes that the chronicler who wrote the original report of the siege and fall of Barcelona, now found in Ermold Niger's Latin poem, clearly recorded the events according to the Jewish calendar – the siege was announced by King Louis for New Moon in September 803, but actually started only three days later after the conclusion of Rosh HaShana (Jewish New Year and new moon) and the subsequent Sabbath on Sunday 24 September 803, beginning of the Hebrew year 4564, continued only with low intensity over Sukkot (Feast of Tabernacles).
 Two months later on Saturday 18 October 803 Barcelona surrendered and opened its gates.
 However the Franks deliberately delayed the triumphant entry to the city till Sunday 19 October 803 to avoid desecration of "the Holly Sabbath", where unnecessary military activity is forbidden under Jewish law.
 The pious Duke William of Narbonne and Toulouse and his men conducted the whole military campaign with strict observance of Jewish Sabbath and holidays.
-King Louis joint the end of the siege and gave Bera command of the newly captured fortress enabling William to return home to Narbonne or Toulouse.
+King Louis joined the end of the siege and gave Bera command of the newly captured fortress enabling William to return home to Narbonne or Toulouse.